navishkadarshana/Medical_Center_Management_System-MVCarchitecture/README.md

 1. First import all the SQLsheet in your mysql server.

-2.then,import this library in your project
+2. then,import this library in your project

 	mysql-connector-java-5.1.49.jar
 	jfoenix.jar